 Rebuild: Once initial fires are dampened, the next step is to rebuild reputation and further grow a brand or business reputation through various public relations vehicles (press, social media, blog, etc.).

 Recuperate: Finally, to bury the negatives, brands and businesses need to optimize digital properties and reputation through SEO, regular response and constant monitoring.

-If you are a business that believes its online reputation could use counsel, Axia Public Relations makes available an easily downloaded and free guide complete with tips on initiating a reputation management process on your own.
+If you are a business that believes its online reputation could use counsel, Axia Public Relations makes available an easily downloaded and guide complete with tips on initiating a reputation management process on your own.
 But if your need seems well beyond a starting point, we encourage you to hire experienced PR pros to work with you to accelerate the process.

 Wendy Bulawa Agudelo has more than 15 years of experience in technology, business, consumer and non-profit public relations.
 She regularly pens feature articles on parenting topics for Bay State Parent Magazine, serves on the Massachusetts Down Syndrome Congress PR Task Force, is a culinary enthusiast and champion for the special needs community.
 Wendy has worked for Axia Public Relations since 2014.

 Featured image credit: 123rf.com